elisejakob/troubalex/posts/2022-11-19-glitter-and-be-gay.md

 ---
 title: Glitter, and be gay
 permalink: /posts/glitter-and-be-gay/
+description: "To figure out how to use CSS variables, I built a delightfully silly demo with colors and a lot of glitter.
+I dedicated it to the aria that I probably cursed about the most."
-description: 'Experimenting with CSS variables and Javascript'
+minidescription: 'Experimenting with CSS variables and Javascript'
 date: 2022-11-19
 social_image: /img/glitter-and-be-gay-small.jpeg
 tags:
   - tutorial
 ---

-_I originally posted this article on Medium in June 2017, and just now remembered that I had written it.
-It's as good a reason as any to bring it back to my own blog._

 After attending [CSSconf EU](https://2017.cssconf.eu/), I started to think about what I could do with CSS variables to get the hang of it.
 Why not change the background color of a page once a visitor presses a key on their keyboard?
 [Take a look at the demo to see how it turned out.](http://troubalex.github.io/sparkles)